 Introduction and Recap

-We've seen the tremendous events of Passion Week, as Jesus spent the last week of his life on earth in Jerusalem before his crucifixion, which took place on Good Friday, the Friday of that week, and we spent a lot of time looking very closely at the events that surrounded his arrest, his trial and his execution by crucifixion.
-Now, in Series 14, we've been looking at all the amazing material that the Gospels give us concerning the resurrection of Jesus, and up until this point in the first four episodes, we've been looking at the events that took place on Easter Sunday itself, the day of the resurrection.
-On that particular day, we've noticed that there were five different, separate resurrection appearances of Jesus.
-It's an amazing story.
-In this episode, we'll be moving on from that day, and look at subsequent events.
+We have seen the tremendous events of Passion Week, as Jesus spent the last week of his life on earth in Jerusalem before his crucifixion, which took place on Good Friday of that week.
+We spent a lot of time looking very closely at the events that surrounded his arrest, his trial and his execution by crucifixion.
+Now, in Series 14, we have been looking at all the amazing material that the Gospels give us concerning the resurrection of Jesus.
+In the first four episodes, we have been looking at the events that took place on Easter Sunday itself, the day of the resurrection.
+On that particular day, we noticed that there were five different, separate resurrection appearances of Jesus.
+It is an amazing story.
+In this episode, we will be moving on from that day, and looking at subsequent events.

-Before we do that, let's go back for a moment to remind ourselves of what happened on that Easter Sunday.
+Before we do that, let us go back for a moment to remind ourselves of what happened on that Easter Sunday.
 As we look at all the different Gospels, we know that just around the time of dawn, the stone was miraculously taken away from the front of the tomb.
-There were angelic appearances, and the women disciples - who'd followed Jesus from Galilee, and who'd witnessed the crucifixion and identified the location of the burial on Good Friday - came to the tomb at the very earliest opportunity, bearing in mind on the Saturday - the Jewish Sabbath - they were not allowed to move around freely, as it was a day of rest and they were subject to the laws of the Sabbath.
+There were angelic appearances, and the women disciples - who had followed Jesus from Galilee, and who had witnessed the crucifixion and identified the location of the burial on Good Friday - came to the tomb at the very earliest opportunity, bearing in mind on the Saturday - the Jewish Sabbath - they were not allowed to move around freely, as it was a day of rest and they were subject to the laws of the Sabbath.
 On the Sunday morning, at the very earliest opportunity, just as dawn was breaking, the women came to the tomb, and that triggered a whole series of events that happened through the day.